-Cabot Circus is home to over 90 big brands and high street stores, as well as wide range of restaurants, cafes, and a cinema.
-The shopping quarter runs all the way down to the SS Great Britain on the harbour side and you’ll find all the brands you know and love.
+Cabot Circus is home to over 90 big brands and high street stores, as well as a wide range of restaurants, cafes, and a cinema.
+The shopping quarter runs all the way down to the SS Great Britain on the harbourside and you’ll find all the brands you know and love.
 Just outside of the city is Cribbs Causeway, again with similar big name brands, plus it’s open late, which can be handy from time to time.

 The markets and independent shopping is where Bristol really comes alive though.
 Along the cobbled streets in the city centre is a wide range of traditional independent traders, with the Old Market a fascinating mix of traders and services.

 St Nicks Market is similarly a wonderful market experience with some amazing old bookstores, record shops, arts and crafts, and food stalls under one vintage roof.
 The Christmas Steps Arts Quarter is an incredible experience with a history dating back to the 1600s, whilst Wapping Warf has taken a unique and modern approach with independent businesses trading out of old shipping containers.